The Supreme Court of Western Australia Consolidated Practice Directions (see part 8 'Reasons for Decisions' - 22 Jan 2009

 Introduction to Legal Citation

-This subject guide contains a tutorial detailing the requirements for citing secondary materials such as books, journal articles, commentaries and legal encyclopedias, as well as primary materials, such as cases and legislation.
-Each topic within the tutorial has a series of self test questions designed to assist you in your understanding of legal citation.
-This tutorial and associated self test questions take you through the process of learning how to use the Australian Guide to Legal Citation (3rd ed, 2010) to recognise and construct citations for the essays you will submit in the Murdoch Law School.
+This subject guide contains an online lesson detailing the requirements for citing secondary materials such as books, journal articles, commentaries and legal encyclopedias, as well as primary materials, such as cases and legislation.
+Each topic within the lesson has a series of self test questions designed to assist you in your understanding of legal citation.
+This lesson and associated self test questions take you through the process of learning how to use the Australian Guide to Legal Citation (3rd ed, 2010) to recognise and construct citations for the assignments you will submit in the Murdoch University School of Law.

 The Australian Guide to Legal Citation:

 There are many citation styles which can be adopted for use in different circumstances.
 In law schools the Footnote Citation method has been widely adopted.
 The reason this is preferred over others is because it takes into account primary legal materials.

 The citation style which is followed by the Murdoch University School of Law is outlined in the Australian Guide to Legal Citation (3rd ed) (AGLC3) produced by Melbourne University Law Review Association in collaboration with the Melbourne Journal of International Law.